oriPeisah-123IE/NBA-3-Point-Revolution/README.md

 * **Google Gemini AI**: Used for code optimization, complex problem-solving, and professional data storytelling.
 * **Google Colab**: Cloud-based development environment used for writing and executing the Python code.
 * **Microsoft Excel**: Utilized for initial data exploration, quick filtering, and raw dataset validation.
+ ---
-## 🚀 Run the Code
+ ## 🚀 Run The Code:
  To run the analysis, upload the provided Excel files (NBA Project.xlsx and NBA-Team-Stats.xlsx) to your Google Colab session and execute the notebook cells.

-You can view, edit, and run the complete Python analysis directly Here:
+* You can view, edit, and run the complete Python analysis directly Here:
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1ieHkvKSqAvy6_-5tlm4BO7ZWnxCdd5u-#scrollTo=UrxrQu8GONrg)

 ---
 Developed and Maintained by **Ori Peisah**